 Cadernos de Linguística accepts submissions in the following categories:

-Experience Report: Complete and succinct report of professional experience, of social and scientific relevance and with results even if partial.
+Experience Report: Complete and concise report of professional experience, of social and scientific relevance, and with results even if partial.

 Literature Review: Summaries of research or meta-analyses, with a critical evaluation of material already published, explaining possible gaps and advances in the area in focus.
 Ideally, the text should describe the search bases and criteria for performing this search, the period and descriptors considered and the method of analysis of the material found.

-Theoretical Essay: Analysis of theoretical constructs, discussion of themes and problems theoretically fundamentals, leading to the questioning of existing models, critical reflection of themes or concepts, culminating in notes that suggest a critical and innovative perspective in the field of Linguistics and its interfaces.
+Theoretical Essay: Analysis of theoretical constructs and discussion of themes and problems of theoretical fundamentals leading to the questioning of existing models, critical reflection on themes or concepts, culminating in notes that suggest a critical and innovative perspective in the field of Linguistics and its interfaces.

-Pilot Study: A small-scale preliminary study report, originating from empirical evidence-based research using scientific methodology, which aims to investigate whether the crucial components of a major study will be feasible.
+Pilot Study: A small-scale preliminary study report originating from empirical evidence-based research using scientific methodology that aims to investigate whether the crucial components of a major study will be feasible.